go-godo/godo/README.md

 ## Namespaces

-Tasks may be put in a namespace.
-This is helpful for organizing tasks or importing tasks created by other users
+A project may be assigned to a namespace.

 ```go
 func buildTasks(p *Project) {